SumoSumir/kata-na/ADR/ADR_09_MULTI_REGION.md

 Adopt a **multi-region deployment architecture** combined with **region-aware model selection**.

 Key components:
-- **Regional AI Hubs:** Deploy inference services in key regions (e.g., `ap-south-1`, `eu-west-1`, `us-east-1`).
+- **Regional AI Hubs:** Deploy inference services in key regions (e.g., `eu-west-3`, `eu-west-1`).
 - **Data Residency Control:** Ensure user data is processed and stored within its originating region.
 - **Model Registry per Region:** Maintain separate model configurations, versions, and providers per region.
 - **Routing Layer:** A global gateway or service mesh directs traffic to the nearest compliant region.
-- **Provider Selection:** Use preferred providers or models available in each region (e.g., OpenAI for US, Azure OpenAI for EU, local provider for India).
+- **Provider Selection:** Use preferred providers or models available in each region (e.g., OpenAI for US, OpenAI for EU).
 - **Failover Policy:** If a region’s models are unavailable, traffic is rerouted to a secondary region with compliance exceptions logged.

 Example:
-- India region → Uses Azure OpenAI (data stored in India)
 - EU region → Uses Anthropic (GDPR compliant)
-- US region → Uses OpenAI or Gemini depending on cost and latency
+- US region (possible future)→ Uses OpenAI or Gemini depending on cost and latency

 ## Consequences